-- slab.
-No slope which appears to be a wind slab should be approached from below.
-Traversing such a slope is even more dangerous.
-When the dull sound of the settling snow mass is heard, it is usually too late to withdraw. - c.
+c.
 Wet or damp new snow avalanches, which contain snow that packs well because of its moisture, settles fast, and starts sliding because of its weight, occur when wet snow falls and is worked on by sun and wind.
-Changes in weather conditions, warm or southerly storms, and rain, favor their starting. - d.
+Changes in weather conditions, warm or southerly storms, and rain, favor their starting.

+d.
 Old snow or ground avalanches are composed of wet, heavy compacted, granular firn snow.
 Warm winter rain, strong sunshine and, in the spring, melting snow start snow masses moving.
 They usually come down in existing gullies and hollows.
 In the spring they occur with great regularity in the same spots.
 These avalanches are less dangerous for the climber, since they can be forecast from the weather and the peculiarities of the locality.
 Great caution must be exercised on avalanche slopes.
+These sometimes appear safe, but should never be trusted, as a fall may be fatal.

+Figure 57.
+Method of avalanche rescue.

-These sometimes appear safe, but should never be trusted, as a fall may be fatal. - 163.
-SAFETY RULES.
-The following rules of conduct should be adhered to whenever it becomes necessary to negotiate a slope that threatens to avalanche: - a.
+156. SAFETY RULES.
+The following rules of conduct should be adhered to whenever it becomes necessary to negotiate a slope that threatens to avalanche:

+a.
 Avalanche cords should be worn.
 These are brightly colored cords about 65 to 100 feet in length, one end of which is tied around the body while the other drags behind.
-These facilitate rescues of buried persons because the cord ordinarily remains near the surface. - b.
+These facilitate rescues of buried persons because the cord ordinarily remains near the surface.

+b.
 Distance between climbers should be kept according to the danger zone.
-Visual contact is necessary at all times c.
+Visual contact is necessary at all times.

+c.
 Buried persons should be searched for systematically.
 Rescuers should line up across the slope about 6 feet apart.
-They then move up or down the slope in a line looking for signs of the victim sticking out of the avalanche snow, especially on the perimeter.
+They then move up or down the slope in a line looking for signs of the victim sticking out of the avalanche snow, especially on the perimenter.
 If nothing is seen they descend (or ascend) probing with avalanche probes (10-foot rods) or ski poles.
-If nothing is found, parallel trenches at 6-foot intervals are dug as shown in figure 37.
+If nothing is found, parallel trenches at 6-foot intervals are dug as shown in figure 57.
 The snow beneath and between the trenches is also probed.
 The time element is important.
 The man when found should be given artificial respiration.

 d.
-Slopes are traversed more safely high up under the cliffs at the top of an avalanche slope in deep, wellpacked steps with the ice-ax well driven in on the uphill side.
+Slopes are traversed more safely high up under the cliffs at the top of an avalanche slope in deep, well-packed steps with the ice-ax well driven in on the uphill side.
 Steep hollows and gullies should be crossed one at a time.
 Avalanche slopes should be ascended directly uphill without traversing, preferably along the line of the greatest number of obstacles to the avalanche, such as rocks and trees.

-Figure 37.
-Method of avalanche rescue.
+Figure 58.
+Danger of double avalanche.